I’m a firm believer that everyone should have a creative hobby. And now, thanks to platforms like Creativebug, it’s easier than ever to start one!

 What is Creativebug?

-Like Skillshare, it’s a subscription service that unlocks everything for a single monthly fee.
+It’s a subscription service that unlocks everything for a single monthly fee.
 However, courses are taught by expert crafters, so the average course quality is very high.

 Who owns Creativebug?